hsfl/cosmos-docs/pages/2-getting_started/development-environment.md

 ### 2.1 Add the Box

-Download the Artemis box from [here](https://drive.google.com/file/d/1DE3rlG3X5IrTut54pok7zP7xZzsjPFm_/view?usp=sharing).
+Download the COSMOS box from [here](https://drive.google.com/file/d/1DE3rlG3X5IrTut54pok7zP7xZzsjPFm_/view?usp=sharing).
 An example location of the file on Windows is
 `C:\Users\YOUR_USERNAME\Documents\Vagrant\artemis`.